eltonv/Tutorial/TEMPLATE.md

 The following are stylistic examples of possible prerequisites, customize these for each workshop.

 ### Required Downloads and Installations

 List any required downloads and installations here.
 Make sure to include tutorials on how to install them.
 You can either make your own tutorials or include a link to them.

+Arduino IDE
+(some driver i cant remember of the top of my head)

 ### Required Components